Hallasan: Seongpanak Trail

 To go to Seongpanak Trail by car, you should use road number 1131 (or 516) which connect Jeju city and Seogwipo city.
 From Jeju city hall to the Seongpanak Information Center, it takes about 30 minutes.
 From Seogwipo city hall, it takes about 40 minutes.
-If you want to use public transformation, ride buses on road 516, which are 181, 182, 281.
+If you want to use public transportation, ride buses on road 516, which are 181, 182, 281.
 Since these buses come in an interval of only 10~15 minutes, the route with the best accessibility is this route.

 Yeongsil Trail

 The Yeongsil Trail is connected to the Gwaneumsa Trail by road number 1100.
 This makes the transportation information really similar.
 Actually, the way of public transportation is same.
 But the time to come and go is quite different since these two trails are 30 minutes away by car.
 From Jeju city hall to the Yeongsil Information Center, it takes about 50 minutes.
 From Jungmun to Yeongsil Information Center, it takes about 30 minutes.